ajuggler/Complex-Visualize/README.md

 A package for visualizing arbitrary complex functions.
 Implements the strategy of domain coloring on the Riemann sphere.

-Authors:  Ma. de los Angeles Sandoval-Romero and Antonio Hernandez-Garduno.
+Authors:  Ma. de los Angeles Sandoval-Romero and Antonio Hernández-Garduño.

 ## Introduction

 *Domain coloring* is a technique for constructing a tractable visual object of the graph of a complex function.
-The package *complexVisualize.wl* improves on existing domain coloring techniques by rendering a global picture fo the Riemann sphere (the compactification of the complex plane).
-Additionally, the package allows dynamic visualization of families of Moebius transformations.
+The package *complexVisualize.wl* improves on existing domain coloring techniques by rendering a global picture on the Riemann sphere (the compactification of the complex plane).
+Additionally, the package allows dynamic visualization of families of Möbius transformations.

 To learn more about this package and view some nice examples, refer to [this article](https://www.mathematica-journal.com/2015/11/30/domain-coloring-on-the-riemann-sphere/).